chiku-desktop

 How much is a bus ticket from Munich to Venice?

-Bus tickets for a trip from Munich to Venice cost $41.63 on average.
-Tickets cheaper than $41.63 are an excellent bargain.
+Bus tickets for a trip from Munich to Venice cost $34.14 on average.
+Opting to take a bus is a wallet-friendly way to make this trip.
 If you book your trip ahead of time using Wanderu, you can easily find bus tickets at or below this price.

 What bus companies travel from Munich to Venice?